NoPizzaNoGlory/FS19_BasicNeeds/README.md

 - Every meal does take 30 minutes to complete (time is fast forwarded automatically)
 - Energy down to 0?
 You can no longer move any vehicle.
 Take a break and/or eat something!

+## How do I take a meal?
+The default hotkey is left ctrl + e, but you can change that to something else in the game settings.

 ## Is this for multi-player?
 No. I wrote this mod for role playing in single player.
 I might look at making it multi-player compatible in the future, but no promises.